Aeroluna/LunaCoopMod/README.md

   - Added a 30 second cooldown.
   - Only targets units with less than 100 max hitpoints.

-Fun fact: Spawn Broodling was previously only casted on Siege Tanks.
 They explicitly target low health units because otherwise it would just be frustating getting your expensive units sniped without a counter.
+Fun fact: Spawn Broodling was previously only casted on Siege Tanks (Only Swann/Raynor).

 - Removed Detector from Oracles.